NielsLorgnet/Classification_KNN_implementation/README.md

 # Classification_KNN_algorithm
 Code to implement the KNN algorithm, classifying between 10 classes according to the dataset I used.
-To compare, the accuracy obtained with a random forest model using random forest function on Rstudio is 0.87.
+To compare, the accuracy obtained with a random forest model using random forest is 0.87.
 We can deduce that this model is correct (also 0.87 accuracy) since random forest is a good model for classification.
 It is worth knowing that there is an implementation of the KNN algorithm in the scikit-learn library.